William Wirt (educator)

-William Albert Wirt (1874–1938) was a superintendent of schools in Gary, Indiana.
-Wirt developed the Gary Plan for the more efficient use of school facilities, a reform of the Progressive Movement that was widely adopted in other cities.
+William Albert Wirt (January 21, 1874 – March 11, 1938) was a superintendent of schools in Gary, Indiana.
+Wirt developed the Gary Plan for the more efficient use of school facilities, a reform of the Progressive Movement that was widely adopted in over 200 cities by 1929.

-As superintendent of education
+Wirt was born in Markis, Indiana.
+He graduated from DePauw University and did postgraduate work at the University of Chicago.
+He taught high school mathematics in small towns in Indiana and was superintendent in Blufton Indiana, 1899–1907.
+His new methods at Blufton gained national attention and he then became superintendent in Gary.